 When is tick prevention recommended?

 At any point that you’re seeing an area on the ground without snow cover and the temperature is 4°C or higher (let’s say above freezing to be safe), ticks will be out questing for a meal.
 In our part of Ontario, people & their pets need protection from March through November at a minimum.
-But given the consistent warm spells we’re seeing during our winter months, it’s time to consider year-round protection.
+But given the consistent warm spells we’re seeing during our winter months, we recommend year-round protection.
 Adult ticks are active in the spring & fall.
 Nymphs are active during the summer.
 Nymphs pose the greater risk to people because they’re around at a time when people are wearing shorts & tee-shirts & have more skin exposed, & nymphs are so tiny (1-2 mm in diameter!) they’re hard to spot.

 How can I protect myself & my dog?

-We recommend a chewable preventive medication called Bravecto® for your dog, appropriate clothing and bug spray for you, staying on trails and keeping your dog on a leash, & doing tick checks after you’ve been outdoors.
+We recommend a preventive medication called Bravecto® for your dog, appropriate clothing and bug spray for you, staying on trails and keeping your dog on a leash, & doing tick checks after you’ve been outdoors.
 It can take as little as 24 hours for the black-legged tick to transmit the bacterium that causes Lyme disease if it’s carrying it, so the sooner you remove any ticks, the better.
 If you find a tick on your dog, we can run a quick blood test to check for exposure to disease.